dhis2/app-platform/docs/pwa/pwa.md

 As a measure to protect against saving faulty recordings, once the recording timeout has elapsed and the recording is moving to finish, the service worker will send a message to the client to confirm that this recording should be completed and saved.
 The client needs to send back a confirmation message within a 10 second timeout, or the recording will be scrapped.
 If the service worker receives confirmation, it will save the cached request/response pairs for that section and write some metadata about the recorded section in an IndexedDB.

+### Updating the service worker

+In production environments, when a new service worker (which brings with it new app code and/or new network-handling code) is installed and ready, an Alert will show that gives the user the ability to reload the page to activate the updates right away.
+If they do not, the newly installed service worker will activate after all tabs of that app are closed.

+In testing and development environments, the page reload will happen automatically once a new service worker is installed, without user input.
+This may be surprising, which is why the prompt is used in production, but it facilitates easier development and testing of PWA apps.

 ### Service worker messages

 A number of messages are sent between the service worker and a client using the `postMessage` interface to communicate and initiate different actions.